dv-lse/fdi-patent-innovate/data/narrative.md

 What are the drivers of foreign investments by multinationals?
 What characteristics make countries, regions and cities attractive to multinationals?

-In some cases multinational corporations are attracted by the size and market potential of the host economy or look for low-cost inputs (for example low wages).
-In other cases multinationals tap into innovative ideas and knowledge of their target regions, seeking **regional strategic assets** [3].
+In some cases, multinational corporations are attracted by the size and market potential of the host economy or look for low-cost inputs (for example low wages).
+In others, multinationals seek to tap into innovative ideas and knowledge of their target regions, seeking **regional strategic assets** [3].

 [3]: http://www.tandfonline.com/doi/abs/10.1080/09654313.2015.1129395?journalCode=ceps20& "Crescenzi et al. (2016)"